ReadyBin/underConstruction/en/README.md

 Many thanks to Rachel Lim for her fantastic blog.
 Thanks also for her advice on ShutdownMode.OnMainWindowClose.

 [Monphase calculation](https://www.codeproject.com/script/Membership/View.aspx?mid=1961229)<br/>
-Thank you Mostafa Kaisoun for his calculation logic.
+Thanks to Mostafa Kaisoun for his calculation logic.

 [Geolocation](https://www.geojs.io)<br/>
 Many thanks to the developers and sponsors of this free geolocation site.